-Optionally the number of Digital I/O is set with num\dio.
-The number of Analog I/O is set with num\aio.
+Optionally the number of Digital I/O is set with num_dio.
+The number of Analog I/O is set with num_aio.
 The default is 4 each.

-Pin and parameter names starting with axis.L and joint.N' are read and updated by the motion-controller function.
+Pin names starting with axis are actually joint values, but the pins and parameters are still called axis.N.
+They are read and updated by the motion-controller function.